Andy Hopkins: CFL achievements

-Andy Hopkins was a three-time Eastern All-Star and twice cracked the magical 1,000-yard mark in rushing in his five-year CFL career.
+Andy Hopkins was a three-time Eastern All-Star and twice cracked the 1,000-yard mark in rushing in his five-year CFL career.
 Hopkins broke into the CFL with Hamilton in 1973 and led the East in rushing with 1223 yards to get his first East All-Star honor.
 In 1974, Hopkins fell just short of the 1,000-yard club as his average carry took a plunge from 5.5 down to 4.1 but his 943 yards and 42 receptions earned him his second Eastern All-Star award.
 Injuries limited Hopkins to just 463 yards in 8 games in 1975.
 Hopkins joined the Montreal Alouettes in 1976 and bounced back for his second 1,000 yards season with 1075 yards and a career high 43 pass receptions to capture his third Eastern All-Star award.
 In 1975, Hopkins appeared in only 5 games and had 218 yards rushing.
 Hopkins finished his career with 3922 yards rushing.

-CFL all-time rushing list (Hamilton Tiger-Cats)

-CFL most rushing yards – season (Andy Hopkins, RB);